South Florida Bulls: Women's soccer

 The Bulls women's soccer team was founded in 1995.
-The team is led by coach Denise Schilte-Brown, who is the second coach in the program's history.
-She joined the program in December 2006 and had previously coached at Virginia Commonwealth and University of Maryland, Baltimore County.
+The team is led by coach Chris Brown, who is the third head coach in the program's history.
+He joined the program as the team's associate head coach in December 2006 and was named head coach following the 2023 season after his wife and longtime head coach Denise Schilte-Brown left the team to become coach of Tampa Bay Sun FC.
+He previously coached at VCU.
 The women's soccer team has made seven appearances in the NCAA Tournament, and have won seven combined regular season and tournament conference championships, including during an undefeated regular season and conference tournament run in 2020.
 They most recently won a regular season conference title in 2021.

-Notable USF women's soccer players include Christiane Endler and Évelyne Viens.
+Notable former USF women's soccer players include Christiane Endler and Évelyne Viens.
+Six USF women's soccer players have competed in the Olympics.

 Softball

 The Bulls softball team began NCAA play in 1985.
-The team has won seven total regular season and tournament conference championships and made 17 NCAA Tournament appearances.
+The team has won nine total regular season and tournament conference championships and reached 18 NCAA Tournaments.
 Additionally, the team has made one NCAA Women's College World Series (2012).

 Ken Eriksen, who played baseball for USF from 1981 to 1984, has been the head coach of the team since 1996 and is the winningest coach across all sports in USF history.
-He became the first coach at USF to reach 1,000 wins after pitcher Georgina Corrick's no hitter on April 30, 2021.
-Eriksen is also the current manager of the United States women's national softball team.
+He became the first coach at USF to reach 1,000 wins in any sport after pitcher Georgina Corrick's no hitter on April 30, 2021.
+Eriksen also managed the United States women's national softball team from 2011 to 2022.

 Prior to 1985, Bulls softball played in the Association for Intercollegiate Athletics for Women, which disbanded in 1982; and the American Softball Association, which sanctioned college softball after the collapse of the AIAW until the NCAA started sponsoring the sport in 1985.
 They made the AIAW Women's College World Series in 1976 and 1981 and won the ASA National Championship in 1983 and 1984.
 They have won eight combined regular season and tournament conference championships.

 USF pitchers have thrown five perfect games and 27 no hitters as of the end of the 2022 season.
 In 2022, Georgina Corrick became the first pitching triple crown winner in NCAA softball history, leading the nation in wins, strikeouts, and ERA.

 Men's tennis

 The men's head coach is Ashley Fisher, who was hired after the 2016 season.
 The Bulls men's tennis team has won 20 conference championships, the second-most of any USF team.
-They have also qualified for 17 NCAA tournaments, advancing to the Round of 16 for their best ever finish in 2015.
+They have also qualified for 18 NCAA tournaments, advancing to the Round of 16 for their best ever finish in 2015.